 | Growth | Read one chapter | Read 22 pages of ‘Meditations’ |

 This simple table turns a day of vague intentions into a day of clear accomplishments.
-It is hard proof.
-Even if you have a hard time staying on track, this log provides the non-judgmental feedback you need to improve your time schedule.
+It’s hard proof.
+Even if you have a hard time staying on track, this log provides the non-judgmental feedback you need to improve.

 Evidence is the Echo of Discipline

 Over time, this log becomes more than just a list of tasks.
 It becomes the story of your discipline.
-As the writer James Clear often points out, each action is a vote for the type of person you want to become.
+Each action is a vote for the type of person you want to become.

-This evidence silences the inner critic that says you are lazy or unfocused.
-The numbers do not lie.
-Your proof speaks louder than your doubts ever could, providing you with a clear head and a solid foundation of self-respect.
+This evidence silences the inner critic that says you’re lazy or unfocused.
+The numbers don’t lie.
+Your proof speaks louder than your doubts ever could.

 Conclusion